lindy-labs/sc_solidity-contracts/certora/LiquityStrategy_verification_report.md

 Formulas relate the results of method calls.
 In most cases, these methods are getters defined in the contracts, but in some cases they are getters we have added to our harness or definitions provided in the rules file.
 Undefined variables in the formulas are treated as arbitrary: the rule is checked for every possible value of the variables.

-[*] Rule 4 does not pass the verification because the function has a call to external contract with arbitrary calldata, and Certora assumes that call can modify other contract's state.
+[*] Rule 4 does not pass the verification because the function has a `call` function to external contract with arbitrary calldata, and Certora assumes that call can modify other contract's state.
+Certora cannot summerize the `call` function with HAVOC_ECF either.
 In this case it can modify the balances of the underlying ERC20 token.

 ## LiquityStrategy